borkymcgee/Ascii_Annihilator/README.md

 d - decimal
 x - hexadecimal

 The Annihilator is capable of quizzing the player on hex and decimal from 0-255, and all of standard ascii, including non-printing characters.
-As the Binary Blaster (and thus the Ascii Annihilator) only has 4 buttons, the use of the 'nibble switch' to the bottom right of the display is used. an example follows:
+As the Binary Blaster (and thus the Ascii Annihilator) only has 4 buttons, the use of the 'nibble switch' to the bottom right of the display is used.

+### Example: ###

 display shows:
 x 7D